vincentsgarzi/Group5Project1/Niels/Readme/README.md

 ## Usage

-To use the etf analyzer jupyter lab notebook, simply clone the full repository and open the **etf_analyzer.ipynb** file in Jupyter Lab.
+To use the Personal Energy Usage Analysis jupyter lab notebook, simply clone the full repository and open the **Personal_Energy_Usage_Final_2022_per_hr.ipynb** file in Jupyter Lab.

 The tool will go through the following steps:

-### Analysis of a single asset in an ETF
+### Analysis household's historical energy usage and relationship between historical energy usage and historical temperature data
-* Analyze a single asset in the ETF.
+* Analyze a household's historical energy usage and calculated the regression between temperature and energy usage

-### Optimization of data accessiblity with the use of SQL queries
+### Calculated correlation between price of energy in kWh and natural gas and Crude Oil
-* SQL queries are used to optimize the efficiency of accessing the available data from the database.
+* Analyze what energy product is most correlated with the price of kWh in the state of NY.

-### Analysis of the full ETF portfolio
+### Predict the future price of the most correlated driver of kWh price in the state of NY
-* Analyze the entire ETF portfolio and evaluate its performance.
-Tool builds the entire ETF portfolio by using SQL joins to combine all the data for each asset.
+* Analyze the performace of the most correlated product in a monte carlo simulation to predict the future price of kWh in the state of NY.

 ### Instructions on how to deploy the notebook as a web application using VOILA library
 * Last are instructions on how to deploy the notebook as a web application (Please also see below example).